From Features to Actions: Explainability in Traditional and Agentic AI Systems: Explainability Across Static and Agentic AI Paradigms

 \paragraph{Agentic MEP.} For a tool-using agent completing an airline booking task: \begin{itemize} \item \textit{Artifact:} Execution trace linking reasoning steps to actions (including tool calls and intermediate outputs). \item \textit{Context:} User request, observations at each step, tool arguments and returns, retrieved evidence, and state updates (e.g., memory/plan revisions). \item \textit{Verification:} Rubric-based behavioural flags (e.g., intent alignment, tool correctness, state consistency, error recovery) and replay-based consistency checks. \end{itemize}

 By shifting focus from isolated explanation artifacts to artifact-in-context with associated reliability evidence, the MEP supports auditing and replay rather than standalone narrative explanations.
 In our experiments (Section~\ref{sec:exp-setup}), we use MEP components to structure analysis of attribution- and trace-based explanations, emphasizing per-run diagnostic utility alongside aggregate correlations.
+For long agent trajectories, the Verification layer can evaluate temporally segmented execution windows to preserve trace fidelity and maintain localized causal attribution across extended interactions.